johanbook/docs/docs/databases/overview.md

 - **Time series database** Handles time-series data.
 Often used for monitoring.
 - **Graph database** Uses a graph model.
 - **Spatial database** For storing spatial data, such as points on a map.

-## Deployment

-### Shards

-The data of a database server can be divided into different shards which can be shared across several different databases.